javiermelo/datasciencecoursera/test.md

       setnames(Xtt, variables)
      ```
 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject
    1. Using functionality of reshape2 package, we melt the data frame  into a narrow dataset without any summary across the variables by activity and subjectId.
-I am following here the order given in the instructions "for each activity and each subject".
+It was followed here the order given in the instructions "for each activity and each subject".
 Note also that as.is is used to keep the data types unmodified.
       ```

       library(reshape2)